 These aligners only need to be worn for 10 hours per day so you can wear them while you sleep, with potentially an hour or two of wear before or after sleeping.

-In some cases, it's the longer treatment time that helps achieve results, and in other cases, night braces can be made with a thicker plastic that allows more force to be applied to the teeth.
+In some cases, it's the longer treatment time that helps achieve results.
+In other cases, night teeth braces can be made with a thicker plastic that allows more force to be applied to the teeth.
 It's this gentle but continuous force that gradually guides teeth into proper alignment.

-There are three main differences between nighttime and daytime aligners:
+There are three main differences between nighttime and standard aligners: